danwritecode/clings/README.md

 # Contributions
 I would love to receive contributions for new exercises to be added to clings.
 This course is designed to take someone from zero understanding of C to something a bit past beginner.

+### Exercise Directory structure
+1. README.md file is required
+2. N number of ".c" exercises can be included, the program will work through them dynamically
+3. At the top of any exercise, provide vague explanation of the objective of the exercise without giving the answer

+# To do
+1. Rustlings has the concept of asking for a hint, will eventually look to integrate this

 ### Note
 I did this as a project to help me learn C. The source code is far from perfect.
 I would gladly accept any code reviews and will work to fix any issues that are submitted.